Nursing Schools in Iowa: Campus & Online Programs (2026)

-Compare 25 accredited nursing schools in Iowa.
-See NCLEX pass rates, acceptance rates, and available programs — all in one place.
+Compare 10 campus-based nursing schools in Iowa — plus accredited online programs open to Iowa residents.
+NCLEX pass rates, acceptance rates, and accreditation in one place.

 Find Your Nursing Program in Iowa